 - Use a remote control or cable release to avoid “camera shake.”
 This is probably an optional extra that didn’t come with your camera, so pick up one (and test it) before eclipse day.

 - Bring extra batteries, and insert fresh ones before first contact (that is, before the beginning of the partial eclipse).
-If you’re using rechargeable batteries, charge them fully before the eclipse begins, and have a spare set, also fully charged, that you can insert shortly before totality.
+If you’re using rechargeable batteries, charge them fully before the eclipse begins, and have a spare set, also fully charged, that you can insert shortly before annularity or totality.

 What if you don’t have big-time camera gear, or you just want to enjoy the eclipse but still want a photographic memento of the event?
 Forget everything you just read!
 Well, not everything (especially not the details about using solar filters), but a lot of it!
 Here’s why.

 Late-model cameras and lenses allow you to do things that weren’t possible before, rendering some of the tried-and-true traditional advice moot.
 For example, thanks to image stabilization, you can hand-hold a camera with a modest telephoto lens and achieve sharp images without a tripod.
 And thanks to reasonably noise-free high-ISO performance, you can use ISO settings of 1,600, 3,200, or even higher for faster shutter speeds.
 During a total solar eclipse, you might be able to capture the middle to outer corona with exposures as short as 1/15 second!